 • certain medications in a hospital outpatient setting

-To get Medicare coverage for most prescription drugs, including for chronic conditions such as high blood pressure, you must purchase a Medicare Part D or a Medicare Advantage (Part C) plan that includes prescription drug coverage.
+To get Medicare coverage for most prescription drugs, including for chronic conditions such as high blood pressure, you must purchase a stand-alone PDP or MA-PD plan.

-Most Medicare prescription drug plans divide the medications they cover into tiers that each cost a different amount.
-The lowest tier is typically the lowest cost and features generic versions of brand name medications.
+Most Medicare prescription drug plans divide the medications they cover into tiers, each costing a different amount.
+The lowest tier is typically the most affordable and features generic versions of brand-name medications.